Wound Care Clinic

 Advanced Treatment Options

-The treatment plan is overseen by a Certified Wound Care Surgeon, nurses, case managers and other certified specialist:
+The treatment plan is overseen by a Certified Wound Care Specialist, nurses, case managers and other certified specialist:

 -Alternative Pain Management via Rehab